oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/images/package/tabled/README.md

 ## What does "Table" mean?

-Here table indicates that these representations try to stay close to the look of the existing package diagrams displayed in MQTT v5.0 and the MQTT-SN v2.0 eidtor draft as of May, 2024.
+Here table indicates that these representations try to stay close to the look of the existing package diagrams displayed in MQTT v5.0 and the MQTT-SN v2.0 editor draft as of May, 2024.